 6. Have you ever initiated anything beyond the scope of your position?
 Like a new process, a new technology or a new working method?

-This helps to identify candidates who are ‘doers’, and that find ways to be productive creatively
+This helps to identify candidates who are ‘doers’, and that find creative ways to increase the value they can bring to a business.

 7. Give an example of a situation where you solved a problem in a creative way.